Competitive Landscape Slide: Templates & Examples for Your Pitch Deck

 Step 3: Plot Positions Honestly#

 Here's the hard part: be truthful about where you and competitors actually sit.
+The test is simple -- would your competitors reasonably agree with how you've positioned them?

 According to Vestbee, "Founders should say 'this is where our competitors are excelling, and this is what we're going to do to overtake them,' instead of claiming 'we're the best of the best.'"